Columbus, GA Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-Discover how Columbus, GA is embracing solar energy!
-We’ve mapped every solar installation across the city, revealing neighborhoods where clean energy is thriving.
-Explore our interactive heatmap to see how many of your neighbors have already made the switch to sustainable power.
+We’ve mapped every solar installation across the United States to help you discover which Columbus neighborhoods are already enjoying clean energy.
+Explore this interactive map to see how many of your neighbors have made the switch to solar power!

 Leasing Solar Panels

-In Columbus, GA, homeowners served by Georgia Power have access to Power Purchase Agreements (PPAs) through Palmetto’s LightReach program.
-With a PPA, you pay for the electricity your solar panels generate at a set price per kilowatt-hour rather than purchasing the system outright.
+In Columbus, Georgia Power customers have access to Power Purchase Agreements (PPAs) through Palmetto’s LightReach program.
+With a PPA, you pay for the electricity your solar panels produce at a set rate per kilowatt-hour rather than paying for the system itself.

 Go solar without the investment